 After a one-and-a-half hour journey, we arrived at Catmon proper.
 We started really early (we departed Cebu around 5:30 AM) to escape the hot sun and to allow enough time for us to explore the nearby Lumanoy Cave.

 First things first, and that involves registration.
-We proceeded to the Catmon Police Station to register our names for safety.
+We proceeded to the Catmon Police Station to register our names.

 A friendly habal-habal driver told us that the habal-habal station is in Tambisan, a short walk from Catmon proper.
 So we had our warm-up at 8:00 AM.